johnquid/RicardianTriplerDoubleTokenLeXscroW/registry-contracts/README.md

 This repository is built using [Foundry](https://book.getfoundry.sh/).
 See the installation instructions [here](https://github.com/foundry-rs/foundry#installation).
 To test the contracts, use `forge test`.

-There are 3 contracts in this system:
+Contracts in this system:

 -   `DoubleTokenLexscrowRegistry` - Where adopted agreement addresses are stored, new agreements are registered, and agreement factories are enabled / disabled.
 -   `AgreementV1Factory` within `RicardianTriplerDoubleTokenLexscrow` - Where parties adopt new agreement contracts.
--   `AgreementV1` - Adopted agreements proposed by a party and confirmed by the other party to a Double Token LeXscroW.
+-   `RicardianTriplerDoubleTokenLexscrow` - Adopted agreements proposed by a party and confirmed by the other party to a Double Token LeXscroW.
+-   `SignatureValidator` - Used to determine whether a hash was validly signed by an address

 ## Setup